 Sweethearts, the sweet candy hearts with the quirky sayings, have been a beloved childhood staple for many generations and are the best-selling Valentine’s Day candy.
-Each year, NECCO manufactures over eight billion hearts in order to keep up with the passionate demand for this American classic.
+Each year, NECCO manufactures about two billion hearts in order to keep up with the passionate demand for this American classic.

-Given its ever-growing popularity, it's hard to believe that the concept behind today’s Sweethearts was created when Abraham Lincoln was President!
-The conversation hearts of the 1860’s, mottoes, seemed to have come into prominence during the time when “cockles,” a small crisp candy made of sugar and flour formed in the shape of a cockle or scallop shell, were a favorite on the market.
+Given its ever-growing popularity, it's hard to believe that the concept behind today’s Sweethearts was created around the time that Abraham Lincoln was President!
+The conversation hearts of the 1860’s, Mottoes, seemed to have come into prominence during the time when “cockles,” a small crisp candy made of sugar and flour formed in the shape of a cockle or scallop shell, were a favorite on the market.
 The early cockles contained mottoes, which were printed on thin colored paper and rolled up inside.

 In the 1860's, Daniel Chase, the brother of NECCO's founder father, Oliver Chase, began printing sayings on the candy.
 He experimented first with hand tools, and then devised a machine in which a felt roller pad, moistened with vegetable coloring, usually red, pressed against the die.
 The die printed the words on the lozenge paste and the double purpose machine cut the lozenges.